OnderbekeNiels/research-project-3mct-docs/MediumBlogPost_Researchproject_OnderbekeNiels.md

 GraphCDN is free up to 5 million requests per month.
 So, if you want to use GraphCDN in your production environment, the best option is to define your needs & compare them with the plans GraphCDN provides.

-To implement cache busting / invalidate cached data after mutations, GraphCDN provides auto updates to renew your cache when an update mutation happens (if the updated data is included)!
-This is just like how Apollo Client handles updates. [https://docs.graphcdn.io/docs/automatic-cache-invalidation-via-mutations](https://docs.graphcdn.io/docs/automatic-cache-invalidation-via-mutations) .
+To implement cache busting / invalidate cached data after mutations, GraphCDN provides auto invalidation to renew your cache when an update mutation happens (if the updated data is included)!

 They also provide a Purging API [https://docs.graphcdn.io/docs/purging-api](https://docs.graphcdn.io/docs/purging-api) .
 This is a secured API that automatically gets created for your schema.
 It enables you to send requests from your backend server to purge caches that contain a certain Type, Field or Operation name.
 This is super handy to keep your data fresh in the cache!
 I would consider this a huge plus because you can relatively easy keep control over your caching strategy!
 Important to mention, because this is a public API that clears your real cache, you can’t really test it with your development setup using the CLI.